skovhus/skovhus.dev/src/content/blog/flow-to-typescript-migration/index.md

 It all depends on the quality of your Flow types, the libraries you use, and the size of your codebase.

-With the flow-to-ts codemod, you can quickly try out TypeScript on an existing codebase and access how much work the manual part of the migration would take.
+With the flow-to-ts codemod, you can quickly try out TypeScript on an existing codebase and assess how much work the manual part of the migration would take.

 I converted a 30K lines React Native app in a few days.
 While doing this, I also spend time fixing a few potential bugs that TypeScript uncovered. 🎁

 So long Flow! 👋 And thanks for all the checking + healthy competition in the static type space.

+---

+*Thanks to [Mads Hartmann](https://twitter.com/mads_hartmann) for reviewing this post.*